ivpn/doineedavpn.com/README.md

 <a name="about-repo"></a>
 ## About this Repo

-This is the official Git repo of the [doineedavpn.com Website](https://doineedavpn.com).
+This is the official Git repo of the [doineedavpn.com](https://doineedavpn.com) website.

 <a name="installation"></a>
 ## Project setup